pytorch/pytorch/docs/source/complex_numbers.rst

 Transition from the old representation
 --------------------------------------

-Users who currently worked around the lack of complex tensors with real tensors of shape `(..., 2)` can easily to switch using the complex tensors in their code using :func:`torch.view_as_complex` and
-- :func:`torch.view_as_real`.
-Note that these functions don't perform any copy and return a view of the input tensor.
+Users who currently worked around the lack of complex tensors with real tensors of shape :math:`(..., 2)` can easily to switch using the complex tensors in their code using :func:`torch.view_as_complex` and :func:`torch.view_as_real`.
+Note that these functions don’t perform any copy and return a view of the input tensor.

 ::